 This lamp is in Conny Carlsson’s collection.

-This gasoline gravity student lamp was made by the Sun Vapor Street Light Co., Canton, Ohio (middle image).
-A similar but less ornate model that appears in their 1902 catalog was rated at 100 cp.
+The Sun Vapor Street Light Co., Canton, Ohio (middle image), made this gasoline gravity Student Lamp (upper image).
+This No. 143 lamp appears in their 1905 catalog where it was rated at 100 cp.
 The figure casting identified as Romeo and the weighted base (upper image) keep the lamp upright.
 The chimney and petticoat shade (lower image) are typical of the period for this type of lamp.
 Conny Carlsson restored this lamp in his collection.

 This Ann Arbor Arc, made by the Superior Mfg.
 Co., Ann Arbor, Michigan, is an early lamp that resembles an arc lamp except that the fuel comes directly up from the fount to the burner, where it is heated in the passage below the upright mantle holder